-Unlike other ghost towns, Homestead Meadows one was not founded for mining.
+Unlike other ghost towns, Homestead Meadows, CO one was not founded for mining.
 It was an area was used for farming and lumber.
 Several old buildings remain.

 A hike is required to reach the town sites.
 The trail is well marked throughout the trek.
 Each different homestead is listed, with many trails managed by the Forest Service.